Aaron Judge Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.

-- The Orioles' 4.04 team ERA ranks 12th across all league pitching staffs.
+- The Orioles have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- Orioles pitchers combine to surrender 58 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Bradish (2-1 with a 3.90 ERA and 29 strikeouts in 32 1/3 innings pitched) gets the start for the Orioles, his eighth of the season.
+- Wells gets the start for the Orioles, his ninth of the season.
+He is 3-1 with a 2.94 ERA and 46 strikeouts in 52 2/3 innings pitched.

-- His last time out came on Wednesday against the Los Angeles Angels, when the righty tossed 6 2/3 innings, surrendering one earned run while allowing four hits.
+- In his last appearance on Thursday, the righty went five innings against the Los Angeles Angels, giving up three earned runs while surrendering six hits.

-- The 26-year-old has put up an ERA of 3.90, with 8.1 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.